 6. Hermit Falls

 Found in San Gabriel Mountains, Hermit Falls qualifies as the ideal destination for thrill seekers, especially for cliff-divers.
 The crystal, clear waters is a delight especially after the slightly difficult yet short hike from Chantry Flat.

 7. Solistice Canyon

 The Solistice Canyon ranges from easy to difficult hikes.
 As you make your way to the main attraction, which is the waterfall, you may come across many critters from woodpeckers, lizards, and even a red-tailed hawk!
-Remnants of two properties are also some of the other attractions upon reaching this swimming hole.
+Remnants of two properties are also some of the other attractions upon reaching this swimming hole in Los Angeles.
 A beautiful waterfall gushes over petite natural pools.